-Single origin coffee is grown in the same country, estate or cooperative.
-Certain single origin coffee are also labeled as coming from a certain area on a particular coffee farm.
+Single origin coffee is defined as coffee that comes from the same country, estate and even cooperative.
+Certain single origin coffee can even be labeled as coming from a certain area on a particular coffee farm.

 If you are a coffee fanatic you probably know that a lot of specialty coffee shops have only single origin coffees instead of blends.
 And you might wonder what is the difference between single origin coffee and coffee blends?